tamer-dev/docker-compose-examples/laravel/README.md

 You can customize this example according to your requirements by modifying the following files:

-- **laravel-app/Dockerfile**: Customize the Dockerfile for building the Laravel application container.
+- **Dockerfile**: Customize the Dockerfile (Dockerfile8.2) for building the Laravel application container.
-- **laravel-app/src/**: Place your Laravel application files in this directory.
+- **src/**: Place your Laravel application files in this directory.
 - **docker-compose.yml**: Customize service names, ports, volumes, etc., according to your preferences.

 ## Contributing